dotintent/pixfight/readme.md

 This is an opensource crossplatform pixelart turn based strategy with AI done in C++14 with OpenGL 2.0 ES / 3.2 Core.
 With native applications for each platform (iOS, macOS, Linux, Windows, Android)

+##System Requirements:

+Basically this should run on modern sandwich toasters:

+* 32Bit operating system
+* Single core CPU running at about 800Mhz (dual core 1Ghz recommended)
+* 128MB RAM (256 recommended)
+* GPU able to run GL2.0 ES or 3.2Core Profile with about 128MB (256 recommended)
+* About 20MB disk space (depends on platform and build type)
+* Music card

+## FAQ:

+Q: Can you provide a *.exe or *.ipa for me?
+A: No, if you want to run this please download the appropriate IDE and build it for yourself.

+Q: Can I make a spinoff / modify it?
+A: Of course the whole idea of this project is to motivate people to make this even better.

+Q: Do you consider support for other platforms like Switch, PS4, HTML5?
+A: Yes, but I don't have access to the hardware required to build it or test it.
+Most likely I will try to build HMTL5 version using Web-assembly.

+Q: Can I contribute ?
+A: Yes!
+If you think you are able to help adding another platform drop me a line or fork this repo and make pull request.

+Q: Why did you not make it a true cross-platform (Raw OpenGL + C++) ?
+A: I wanted to learn new languages and libraries and understand how to connect C++ code to native application.

+## Contents

 [1.
 Idea](#1.-Idea)
 [2.
 Credits](#2.-Credits)
 [3.
 3rd party libraries](#3.-3rd-party-libraries)